oilcrest/ohwr-array-interface-labview/README.txt

 	 - temperature correction for IV

 #DONE
+ - fix sampling #1 std deviation bug
+ - Plot total current in uA
  - add HPK 8 inch 256 channels geo file

+#DONE commit 29.6.2017
  - add HPK 8 inch geo file
  - negative voltages are integrated in a natural way.
 No extra button necessary.
  - added button to disable CV corrections
- - speed up by measuring total current and voltage only every X steps (set by user)
+ - speed up by measuring total current and voltage only every X steps (set by user) and the first 10 steps to see if settled down
  - fix compliance behavior: when compliance, wait 5 seconds then check again.
 If still compliance, abort current voltage.

 #DONE commit 27.6.2017